mansam/fossbox/content/Blitzkev-wed-july-21st.md

 Author: Blitzkev
 Tags: legacy, foss@rit
 Category: legacy
 Summary: Today was the weekly storyteller meeting.
-We laid down plans for the next week ...
+We laid down plans for the next week - in short:  I hope to finish produce puzzle by the end of the day Friday, and if not then, early next week.
+After that Jlew and I will go back to polishing fortune hunter as our flagship example of what the fortune engine is capable of.
+We will also be extending help to the Games for Science group and to the animation team.
+Today I worked further on the product puzzle game:  [http://git.fedorahosted.org/git?p=fossri ...

 Today was the weekly storyteller meeting.
 We laid down plans for the next week
 - in short: